 The stress tests are basically performed in conjunction with the fiscal year ICAAP implementation.
-By preparing very harsh stress scenarios that factor in specific timelines and the ripple effects of risks covering the Bank's entire portfolio, the Bank verifies the impact of those stresses on capital adequacy.
+By preparing severe stress scenarios that factor in specific timelines and the ripple effects of risks covering the Bank's entire portfolio, the Bank verifies the impact of those stresses on capital adequacy.
 Based on that, the Bank implements the Internal Capital Adequacy Assessment Process (ICAAP), which includes a review of countermeasures envisioned when stresses arise.
 In addition, the stress analysis is separately performed in conjunction with semi-annual budget planning.
 The impact of major changes in market risks and credit risks that are assumed in day-to-day portfolio management is verified by both the regulatory capital adequacy ratio and economic capital management and is used in decision making.

 The Bank has drawn up its Risk Management Policy, and stipulates a core risk management framework that quantifies and manages risk comprehensively in comparison with capital, which represents the Bank's financial strength.
 The Bank has further developed this framework in the ICAAP (Internal Capital Adequacy Assessment Process), focusing on capital adequacy, as described above.
-The Bank manages overall risk on a comprehensive basis, in addition to the risk covered by regulatory capital management.
+The Bank manages overall risk on a comprehensive basis, including the risk not covered by the regulatory capital management.
 The core function within the risk management process is economic capital management.

-Under this economic capital management policy, the risks to be covered by capital are measured, and the economic capital is applied in advance.
-The amount of risk is controlled in order not to exceed the applied economic capital by monitoring the changes of amount of risk caused by market fluctuations and additional risk taking in timely manner during a fiscal year.
+Under this economic capital management policy, the risks to be covered by capital are measured, and the internal capital for this purpose is applied in advance.
+The amount of risk is controlled in order not to exceed the applied internal capital by monitoring the changes of amount of risk caused by market fluctuations and additional risk taking in timely manner during a fiscal year.
 The Bank manages economic capital both on a consolidated and non-consolidated basis.

-In economic capital management, the capital measure normally used is Tier I capital in the same way as in the regulatory capital calculation.
+In economic capital management, the capital applied is principally Tier I capital in the similar definition as in the regulatory capital calculation.
 Tier II capital is viewed as a buffer for risk in stress situations.
 The Bank categorizes the types of risk to be controlled into market risk, credit risk and operational risk.
-To maximize the benefit of the globally diversified lending and investment concept, the Bank manages the economic capital on an aggregate basis instead of allocating to each asset class or to each business segment, as the Bank believes such an approach should fit in the business profile of the Bank.
-In addition, the applied capital and the economic capital management framework are determined by the Board of Directors, while its middle sections are responsible for monitoring the fluctuations in capital levels and the amount of risk during each fiscal year.
+To maximize the benefit of the globally diversified investment concept, the Bank manages the economic capital on an aggregate basis instead of allocating the capital to each asset class or to each business segment, as the Bank believes such an approach should fit in the business profile of the Bank.
+In addition, the definition of internal capital applied and the economic capital management framework are determined by the Board of Directors, while its middle sections are responsible for monitoring the fluctuations in capital levels and the amount of risk during each fiscal year.
 Those results are reported to management on a regular basis.

-Market risk is measured by the Value-at-Risk (VaR) method, using a historical simulation model, with a 99.50% confidence interval and one-year holding period.
-Credit risk is measured through the Value-at-Risk (VaR) method, using a Monte Carlo simulation model, with a 99.50% confidence interval and rating transition within a one-year holding period.
-Credit risk capital is defined as the credit risk amount measured by the method described above, deducting the expected losses.
+Market risk is primarily measured by the Value-at-Risk (VaR), using a historical simulation method with a 99.50% confidence interval and one-year holding period.
+Credit risk is mainly measured by the Value-at-Risk (VaR), using a Monte Carlo simulation method with a 99.50% confidence interval and rating transition within a one-year holding period.
 Operational risk is measured by The Standardized Approach (TSA), in line with the regulatory capital requirement.
-This amount is adopted as the operational risk capital.
+This amount is taken as the operational risk volume.

-Through these initiatives, the Bank manages risk via a comprehensive perspective, and plans to further refine its risk management framework going forward.
+Through these measures, the Bank manages risk via a comprehensive perspective, and plans to develop further its risk management framework going forward.